owendavidoff-is-trying-to-do-good/media-sanity-check/README.md

 1. PREAMBLE: THE NECESSITY OF COGNITIVE TOOLING Humanity has evolved by externalizing biological functions into tools: we externalized digestion via fire, locomotion via the wheel, and calculation via the silicon chip.
 This protocol asserts that navigating the current information ecosystem requires a similar externalization of Pattern Recognition.

 The complexity of modern algorithmic polarization exceeds the processing bandwidth of the unassisted human mind.
 Therefore, the use of High-Dimensional Pattern Matching (Artificial Intelligence) in this protocol is not an abdication of human reason, but a necessary "Cognitive Transcoder" required to demodulate the signal from the noise.
-We do not apologize for using the telescope to see the stars; we shall not apologize for using the Model to see the Truth.
+We do not apologize for using the telescope to see the stars; we shall not apologize for using LLMs to advocate for a better world to live in.

 2. ABSTRACT Current media distribution protocols (HLS, DASH, RSS) prioritize chronological delivery and engagement metrics (clicks/views), resulting in a "Race to the Bottom" of amygdala-triggering content.
 This document proposes a new metadata layer—SICTP—that scores content based on Semantic Integrity (factual grounding) and Constructive Tension (cross-demographic consensus).